 Trustees shall be elected by a majority vote of the trustees of the participating libraries in SALS who are present at the SALS Annual Meeting.
 The term of office, which shall begin immediately upon adjournment of the annual meeting of SALS, shall be for five years.
 No Trustee may serve more than two full terms consecutively, except where previously appointed or elected to fill an unexpired term.
 In the event that no nomination is submitted at the annual meeting the Board shall, as soon as possible, fill by appointment the vacancy for that calendar year.
 At the next annual meeting the membership shall elect a person to fill the remainder of the term created by the vacancy.

 In the event of resignation, death, non-residency, or inability to serve, a successor shall be elected by a majority vote of the entire number of the remaining Trustees of the Board to serve until the next annual meeting, when the remainder of the unexpired term shall be filled by regular nomination and election.

 A Trustee who fails to attend four Board or Committee meetings per annum, or is absent from three consecutive meetings, without an excuse accepted as satisfactory by the Board shall, at the next regular meeting following the fourth absence, be declared to have resigned.
-The President shall inform the absent Trustee, in writing, that he/she is no longer on the Board.
+The Board may also remove a Trustee for misconduct, incapacity, or neglect of duty.
+The President shall inform the removed Trustee, in writing, that the member is no longer on the Board.
 If dismissal is deferred by Board action, the President shall, in writing, inform the absent Trustee of the conditions of this deferral.